According to Newton's Law of Gravity, what happens to the gravita... | Study Prep in Pearson+

 Master Universal Law of Gravitation with a bite sized video explanation from PatrickStart learning

-Which natural phenomenon on Earth is primarily caused by the gravitational pull of the ?
+According to Newton's Law of Gravity, what happens to the gravitational force between two masses if one of the masses is decreased while the other and the distance between them remain constant?

-According to Newton's Law of Gravity, you would experience the greatest gravitational force on which of the following planets?
+According to Newton's Law of Gravity, which of the following best describes the relationship between the gravitational force, the masses of two objects, and the distance between them?

-According to Newton's Law of Gravity, as an object falls freely toward the Earth (neglecting air resistance), which of the following statements is true about the gravitational force acting on it?
+According to Newton's Law of Gravity, what would most likely happen to the Earth and Moon system if the Sun suddenly ceased to exist?

 Newton's Law of Gravity practice set